-• Smartrise Programming Pod (USB Debug Adapter)

-• A fully charged laptop with either of the following operating systems: Windows XP, Vista, 7 or 8.

-- The software for your specific job provided by Smartrise in several ways: - \circ $\,$ 256Meg USB Flash drive included in the job binder or - Via online download (email link)
+- Smartrise Programming Pod - A fully charged laptop with either of the following operating systems: Windows XP, Vista, 7 or 8. - The software for your specific job is provided by Smartrise in two ways: a Smartrise CD included in the job binder OR by online download.
+Contact Smartrise if you don't have the software for your particular jobsite.